helixiora/helixiora-lorelai/docs/getting_started.md

 1. Activate it with `source .venv/bin/activate`.

-1. Install required dependencies: `pip install -r requirements.txt`. _N.B_ this installs requirements for both the worker and web app.
-There's an additional requirements file for playing around with the more _experimental_ features called requirements-dev.txt.
+1. Install required dependencies: `pip install -r requirements.txt`. repeat for `requirements-dev.txt`, `requirements-web.txt` and `requirements-worker.txt`

 1. Get the database up and running, see the [readme in './migrations'](../migrations/readme.md)